-This ad is so ridiculous I have resisted spending time with it for a while… but the questions are piling up, so let’s dig in and see what Jim Rickards is peddling.
+This ad is so ridiculous I resisted spending time with it for a while… but the questions are piling up again, so let’s dig in and see what Jim Rickards is peddling.
 Be warned, I’ll probably use too many words and may do a bit of ranting.

 I’ll go out on a limb and let you know my bias up front: I think that’s ridiculous.
 The notion that any government will willingly give up control of its money supply and be restrained by a gold backing of any sort is laughable.
 The cat is out of the bag, we’re not going to be able to catch it and stuff it back in.

-I do agree that “fiat currencies” (that’s “all currencies”) are going to lose value over time, and that we might see that accelerate into real inflation at some point, but I can’t see Donald Trump or Xi Jinping deciding that fixing the currency to some arbitrary amount of gold and giving up the ability to print and borrow from the future is a good idea.
+I do agree that “fiat currencies” (that’s “all currencies,” in case you’re wondering — there are no asset-backed currencies currently) are going to lose value over time, and that we might see that accelerate into real inflation at some point, but I can’t see Donald Trump or Xi Jinping deciding that fixing the currency to some arbitrary amount of gold and giving up the ability to print and borrow from the future is a good idea.
 Those who have control don’t easily surrender it — candidates are happy to talk about the gold standard and a return to monetary discipline, but once they’re actually in office no one wants discipline if they’re told that it will hurt their ability to increase military spending, or provide tax cuts, or constrain their options in whatever way they care about.

 If gold is used to somehow back a formal currency again, I suspect it would be by China in an effort to competitively leverage the yuan into prominence, as the US did with the dollar in the first half of the 20th century… and I suspect it wouldn’t work for long, because China is going to have to go on a deficit spending spree to keep its own population mollified in the next few decades, too, as their country ages and increases its consumption.